-505. ESTATE PLANNING
+504. ESTATE PLANNING

-Assigned Problems.
+Assigned problems.
 An opportunity to apply principles of estate planning and estate and gift taxation to concrete problems involving small, medium, and large estates of persons with varied family and business requirements; to draft trust, will, insurance, and other plans and instruments to effectuate selected plans.
 Professor Freeman.

-506. FIDUCIARY ADMINISTRATION
+505. FIDUCIARY ADMINISTRATION

-Planning and settlement of estates by will or trust deed; selected problems in administration of estates.
+Planning and settlement of estates by will, trust deed, and other devices; selected problems in administration of estates in the probate court.
 Professor Dean.

-507. GOVERNMENT CONTRACTS
+506. GOVERNMENT CONTRACTS

-A survey of the principal statutes, regulations, judicial decisions, and administrative rulings relating to the procurement of supplies and services and the disposal of surplus property by the federal government.
+A survey of the principal statutes, regulations, judicial decisions, and administrative ruling relating to the procurement of supplies and services and the disposal of surplus property by the federal government.
 Consideration will be given to such topics as the federal budget structure (appropriations, obligations, and expenditures), contracting by formal advertising, the negotiated contract, standard forms and clauses, contract pricing, price redetermination and renegotiation of profits, allowable costs under cost-type contracts, termination for default and for convenience, settlement of disputes, claims by or against the government arising out of contracts, contract financing, patent and copyright problems, security problems, contracts for research and development, facilities contracts, industrial mobilization, and offshore procurement.
 Special attention will be given to problems which may be encountered by lawyers in private practice representing business clients, as well as to the problems with which the government lawyer is concerned.
-Professor Pasley.
+Professor Macneil.

-508. INTERNATIONAL ORGANIZATIONS
+507. INTERNATIONAL ORGANIZATIONS

-The constitutive law and selected problems with respect to the United Nations and its agencies, functional world organizations, the European Communities (particularly the "Common Market"), and other regional organizations, including the Organization of American States and Latin American economic organizations.
+The constitutive law and selective practical and theoretical problems with respect to the European Communities (particularly the "Common Market"), the United Nations and its agencies, and functional world organizations.
 Professor Anthony.
-(Offered in alternate years.)
+(Offered in alternate years.
+Offered in 1967-1968.)

-509. INTERNATIONAL TRANSACTIONS
+508. INTERNATIONAL BUSINESS TRANSACTIONS

-The legal problems facing businesses whose affairs cross national lines.
-Study is given to questions of jurisdiction, antitrust, export and related commercial law, tariffs and other import regulations and related treaties, rights of establishment or direct investment abroad, foreign corporate law, foreign incentives to and restrictions upon American investment, the international patent and trademark system, aspects of U.S. and foreign taxation, international currency exchange and banking, and the risks of expropriation and "creeping expropriation."
-Specialists from government, practice and business will participate in some of the class meetings.
+The legal problems (arising under American, international, and foreign law) that confront businesses whose affairs cross national lines.
+Import and export, including United States and foreign tariffs and other trade restrictions, trade agreements, commercial law problems of international trade transactions, and problems of trade in patented and trademarked products.
+The international monetary and payments system; exchange controls.
+Direct investment abroad, including incentives and obstacles to American investment, the right of establishment, and foreign corporate law questions.
+The international patent and trademark system, and problems of licensing industrial property abroad.
+Antitrust aspects of international trade and investment.
+Aspects of U.S. and foreign taxation of international business.
+The risks of expropriation and "creeping expropriation"; investment guaranties.
+Specialists from government practice and business will participate in some of the class meetings.
 Professor Anthony.
-(Offered in alternate years.
-Omitted in 1965-66.)
+(Offered in alternate years.)
+(Omitted in 1967-68.)

-510. LABOR LAW AND ARBITRATION (Given by the School of Industrial and Labor Relations as I.&L.R.
+509. LABOR LAW AND ARBITRATION: (Given by the School of Industrial and Labor Relations as I.&L.R.
 Course 602.)

 Intensive analysis of selected groups of legal problems arising out of labor relations and labor arbitrations, based on documentary materials including briefs, minutes, and reports in court and agency proceedings.
-Labor Law 1 or its equivalent is a prerequisite.
-Professor Hanslowe and Professor McKelvey of the School of Industrial and Labor Relations.
-(Omitted in 1965-66.)
+Labor Law I or its equivalent is a prerequisite.
+Professor Hanslowe and Professor Mc-Kelvey of the School of Industrial and Labor Relations.